 Figure 2 displays the velocity profiles of the system under the model predictive control law and without control.
 No substantial differences can be observed in the velocity profiles, which is rather expected as the outputs in Figure 1 were rather close to one another.
-Relatively small differences in the outputs are natural as well, since the control inputs were constrained to rather small gain.
+We note that under the nonsmooth MPC inputs the wave system (13) only admits a mild solution (a solution on X{-1}) [27, Prop.
+4.2.5], due to which oscillations can be seen in the controlled velocity profile below.